UK scraps tax cut for wealthy that sparked market turmoil | Business

 The British government has dropped plans to cut income tax for top earners, part of a package of unfunded cuts that sparked turmoil on financial markets and sent the pound to record lows.

-Treasury chief Kwasi Kwarteng said on Monday that he will not scrap the top 45 per cent rate of income tax paid on earnings above 150,000 pounds (USD 167,000) a year.
+In a dramatic about-face, Treasury chief Kwasi Kwarteng said on Monday that he would abandon plans to scrap the top 45 per cent rate of income tax paid on earnings above 150,000 pounds (USD 167,000) a year.

-"We get it, and we have listened," he said in a statement.

 Truss took office less than a month ago, promising to radically reshape Britain's economy to end years of sluggish growth.
 But the government's September 23 announcement of a stimulus package that includes 45 billion pounds (USD 50 billion) in tax cuts, to be paid for by government borrowing, sent the pound tumbling to a record low against the dollar.